 magicApp – The magicJack App comes to us from magicJack and is officially called the ‘magicApp’.
 This smartphone app is just like the ones listed above but with one key feature added.
 With it you can call numbers outside their ecosystem.
 This gives you the ability to call any number from the U.S., Canada, Puerto Rico, or the U.S. Virgin Islands.
 This is a HUGE feature and means that when overseas you could call your family members back in the U.S. on their number, all for free.
 The app also offers the ability to text/chat but texting is a premium feature that you have to pay for.
 It costs just $1.99 per month or $14.99 per year.
 Users that subscribe to the paid service with a magicJack device and number get the premium app for free.
 Never before have we seen an app like this that allows free calling to any U.S. number.
 This rare feature hasn’t exactly caught on as the magicApp is not very popular in comparison to the three messaging / calling service listed above, though we think everybody should have magicApp!
 If the company markets their app right and eventually offers free messaging they have a unique opportunity to dominate this niche market, which has been shown to be MASSIVE with over 1.5 billion users between WhatsApp and Viber.

 Other VoIP Providers

 There are many great VoIP options to choose from.
-We covered the ones we are most familiar with above but do have plans to review other small companies as we continue to develop TheVoIPHub.
+We covered the ones we are most familiar with above but do have plans to review other small companies as we continue to expand our content at TheVoIPHub.
 Some other companies you can expect to see reviews of and may want to consider include all of the following

 Skype For Business